 Make Downtime Magical with a Kids’ Teepee

 Whether using it as a cool reading nook, a pint-sized playhouse or simply a cozy spot to take a nap, kids will love hanging out in a teepee.
-Kids teepees are generally inexpensive, and with countless options for them to choose from — including teepees they can colour, ones strung up with fairy lights, ones that glow in the dark and movie-themed ones — your little ones may just end up creating a “no parents allowed” sign.
+Kids teepees are generally inexpensive, and with countless options for them to choose from — including teepees they can colour, ones strung up with fairy lights and ones that glow in the dark — your little ones may just end up creating a “no parents allowed” sign.

 Image courtesy of Parenting.com (tie-dye).